-They have a front fly, adjustable waist and belt loops, but the waist is described as ‘low cut’ for freedom of movement – depending on your body shape this may be more comfortable, or may mean that upper layers can come untucked.
+They have a front fly, adjustable waist and belt loops, but the waist is described as ‘low cut’ for freedom of movement.
+Depending on your body shape, this may be more comfortable.
+Or it may mean that upper layers come untucked.

 There are cargo hand pockets and the trousers come only in black.
 The sizes range up to XXL.